saturdayshdev/shbackup/README.md

 ### Usage

-If you want a container to be backed-up by shDB, add the following labels:
+If you want a container to be backed-up by shBackup, add the following labels:

 ```yaml
 labels: